Iunius118/ChiliBulletWeapons/docs/v2/weapons.md

 A chili bullet volley gun is less accurate, and it can fire four bullets in a single shot but also have four times the ammunition consumption and wear per shot.

 A chili bullet gun with bayonet is a chili bullet gun with a bayonet fitted and can deal 6 (♥ × 3) damage in melee combat.

+A chili bullet gun with custom name will have a reduced chance of durability reduction.

 ### Upgrading Guns